-Celebrate the Environment with Oneida Community Mansion House
+Celebrate the environment with Oneida Community Mansion House

 On Saturday, April 29, from 11:00 am – 4:00 pm, join us for an Arbor Day festival!
 Join in a woodland scavenger hunt and learn to identify trees by their leaves.
 Build your own birdfeeder (materials fee required).
 Learn about maple syrup production with the Vernon-Verona-Sherrill HS Future Farmers of America chapter.
 Marvel as a professional arborist climbs trees, and visit the Utica Zoomobile!
 Delicious food truck refreshments will be available for purchase.
 The first hundred attendees receive a pine seedling courtesy of Bartlett Tree Service.

-The Oneida Community Mansion House (OCMH) was once home to the 19th century utopian Oneida Community (1848 – 1880) and includes more than 33 acres of woodland, lawns and gardens.
+The Oneida Community Mansion House was once home to the 19th-century utopian Oneida Community (1848 – 1880) and includes more than 33 acres of woodland, lawns and gardens.
 OCMH preserves, collects and interprets the material culture, intangible heritage, historic architecture and landscapes of the site.
 The Mansion House is a National Historic Landmark and chartered by the New York State Department of Education.

 Leave a Reply